psathyrella/partis/docs/subcommands.md

 For species for which the known germline sets are much less complete (e.g. macaque and mice), it makes more sense to also look for alleles that are separated by indels and/or many SNPs from existing genes.
 This is the default for non-human species, and is equivalent to turning on `--allele-cluster`.

-At the moment we only do clever germline inference things for V, and not for D and J.
+At the moment we only actually infer germline sets for V, and not for D and J (although we plan to fix this).
-This is kind of dumb, and will be fixed soon, but shouldn't have a big effect since there is much less variation in D and J.
+This isn't horribly nonsensical, since there is much less variation in D and J, but it does mean that you should treat the D germline set, in particular, with quite a bit of skepticism.

 ### simulate